Exercises for Back Pain

 What are the best exercises for back pain?

 The 5 best exercises for back pain are the ones you can easily commit to doing every day.
 Evidence suggests that exercising regularly is beneficial for people with low back pain.
 Moreover, research shows that becoming sedentary is proven to worsen things.
 As a result, staying active and carrying on with day-to-day activities tends to improve pain outcomes.
 Therefore, we recommend that you start with only 5 simple exercises that you can commit to, and just get moving.

-Here are 5 easy Pilates exercises for back pain that will help you mobilise and strengthen your spine
+Here are 5 easy Pilates exercises for back pain that will help you mobilise and strengthen your spine.
+Do them every day for 2 weeks before progressing to more advanced exercises

 The NHS recommends people with mild back pain to try to exercise and try to continue to maintain an active lifestyle.
 Your exercise regime should include a combination of endurance, strength and flexibility.

 Pilates exercises are widely prescribed for back pain sufferers.
-This type of exercise focuses on rebalancing the muscles around the joints of the whole body emphasising of core strength.
+This type of exercises focus mobilising the spine, rebalancing the muscles around the joints of the whole body emphasising of core strength.
 In addition, Pilates offers great exercises for back pain and provides infinite number of modifications for injuries.

 Joseph Pilates once said “If you are stiff at 30 and out of shape you’re old.
 If at 60 you’re supple and strong, you’re young”